langflow-ai/langflow/docs/docs/Agents/agent-tool-calling-agent-component.md

 ## Add flows as tools

-An agent can use flows that are saved in your workspace as tools with the [flow as tool](/components-logic#flow-as-tool) component.
+An agent can use flows that are saved in your workspace as tools with the [Flow as Tool](/components-logic#flow-as-tool) component.

-1. To add a **Flow as tool** component, click and drag a **Flow as tool** component to your workspace.
+1. To add a **Flow as Tool** component, click and drag a **Flow as Tool** component to your workspace.
 2. Select the flow you want the agent to use as a tool.
 3. Connect the tool output to the agent's tools input.
-4. Ask the agent, `What tools are you using to answer my questions?` Your **Flow as tool** flow should be visible in the response.
+4. Ask the agent, `What tools are you using to answer my questions?` Your **Flow as Tool** flow should be visible in the response.